reasonml-old/reason-react/documentation.md

 JSX in Reason is very similar to the babel JSX transform, but there are some differences to be aware of:

-* Embedded expressions should not be surrounded by curly braces, bu complex expressions will need to be surrounded by parentheses.
+* Embedded expressions should not be surrounded by curly braces, although complex expressions will need to be surrounded by parentheses.
  * E.g. `<button onClick=handleClick> buttonLabel </button>`

 * As JSX is just syntax sugar for plain Reason code, it's also typechecked.
 This is mostly awesome, but also means JSX elements requires their children to be elements, not `string`s or `null`s. rehydrate therefore provides some helper functions to wrap these as elements: